The Double (Dostoevsky novel): Critical reception

 The Double has been interpreted in a number of ways.
 Looking backwards, it is viewed as Dostoevsky's innovation on Gogol.
 Looking forwards, it is often read as a psychosocial version of his later ethical-psychological works.
-These two readings, together, position The Double at a critical juncture in Dostoevsky's writing at which he was still synthesizing what preceded him but also adding in elements of his own.
+These two readings, together, position The Double at a critical juncture in Dostoevsky's writing at which he was still synthesising what preceded him but also adding in elements of his own.
 One such element was that Dostoevsky switched the focus from Gogol's social perspective in which the main characters are viewed and interpreted socially to a psychological context that gives the characters more emotional depth and internal motivation.

 As to the interpretation of the work itself, there are three major trends in scholarship.
 First, many have said that Golyadkin simply goes insane, probably with schizophrenia.
 This view is supported by much of the text, particularly Golyadkin's innumerable hallucinations.
 Second, many have focused on Golyadkin's search for identity.
-One critic wrote that The Double's main idea is that "'the human will in its search for total freedom of expression becomes a self-destructive impulse.’"
+One critic wrote that The Double's main idea is that "the human will in its search for total freedom of expression becomes a self-destructive impulse".

-This individualistic focus is often contextualized by scholars, such as Joseph Frank, who emphasize that Golyadkin's identity is crushed by the bureaucracy and stifling society he lives in.
+This individualistic focus is often contextualised by scholars, such as Joseph Frank, who emphasise that Golyadkin's identity is crushed by the bureaucracy and stifling society he lives in.

 The final context of understanding for The Double that transcends all three categories is the ongoing debate about its literary quality.
 While the majority of scholars have regarded it as somewhere from "too fragile to bear its significance" to utterly unreadable, there have been two notable exceptions.
 Dostoevsky wrote in A Writer's Diary that "Most decidedly, I did not succeed with that novel; however, its idea was rather lucid, and I have never expressed in my writings anything more serious.
 Still, as far as form was concerned, I failed utterly."
-Vladimir Nabokov, who generally regarded Dostoevsky as a "rather mediocre" writer called The Double "the best thing he ever wrote," saying that it is "a perfect work of art."
+Vladimir Nabokov, who generally regarded Dostoevsky as a "rather mediocre" writer, called The Double "the best thing he ever wrote", saying that it is "a perfect work of art".

 Adaptations

-The story was adapted into a British movie, The Double, released in 2013, starring Jesse Eisenberg.
+The story was adapted into a British film, The Double, released in 2013, starring Jesse Eisenberg.

-A one-hour radio adaptation by Jonathan Holloway and directed by Gemma Jenkins, changing the time period from Tsarist Russia to "a steampunk version of 19th Century St Petersburg", was broadcast on BBC Radio 4 as part of their Dangerous Visions series on 10 June 2018.
+A one-hour radio adaptation by Jonathan Holloway and directed by Gemma Jenkins, changing the time period from Tsarist Russia to "a steampunk version of 19th-century St. Petersburg", was broadcast on BBC Radio 4 as part of their Dangerous Visions series on 10 June 2018.
 The cast included Joseph Millson as Golyadkin/The Double and Elizabeth Counsell as Dr. Rutenspitz.

-The 2004 psychological thriller film The Machinist was heavily influenced by Dostoevsky's story.